 - Tooth loss may have led to a loss of bone as well.
 Once teeth are gone, bone begins to be resorbed (absorbed back into the body).
 If teeth have been missing for a long time, there often is not enough bone left to place implants.

 - The maxillary sinus may be too close to the upper jaw for implants to be placed.
-The shape and the size of this sinus varies from person to person.
-The sinus also can get larger as you age.
+The shape and size of this sinus varies from person to person.
+The sinus can also get larger as you age.

-- If you would like to make an appointment for a consultation, please call the office of Dr. Victor J. Dongo, in Hialeah Gardens at (305)512-3700.
+If you would like to make an appointment for a consultation with our dentist, Dr. Victor J. Dongo, for a bone graft or sinus lift in Hialeah Gardens and Hallandale Beach, Florida, call our office today.